candlerb/snailgun/README.markdown

-This is a highly experimental, proof-of-concept piece of code which preloads libraries into a Ruby process, and then forks that process whenever a new Ruby interpreter is required.
+This is a highly experimental, proof-of-concept piece of code which preloads libraries into a Ruby process, and then forks that process whenever a new command-line Ruby interpreter is required.
 The idea is to reduce the slooooow startup of Ruby apps which require a large number of libraries.

 In the case of Rails, separate processes are started for each of the environments you are interested in (by default "test,development"), since